If you're ready to make the big move, figuring out when to put your home on the market can be tricky.

 Get an idea of how many suitable homes are currently for sale in your target area.
 If you have a lot of choice, coordinating your sale and purchase is likely to be easier.

-Can you stay with family?
+Can you stay with family or rent for a while?

 Do you have the option of staying with family for several weeks or even months if you aren’t able to line up your home sale and purchase at the same time?